By Gary Noble Willis and Robin Rankin Willis

 Gary, a serious military and family historian, had a ready reply.
 “Because a member of your Estes family died there.”

 On our way home two weeks later, we pulled off again on MLK Blvd and took a tour of the battlefield, which is in the midst of a neighborhood.
 It is not even far enough from Atlanta to be called a suburb.
-There is a park, with commemorative markers and the like.
+There is a park there, with commemorative markers and the like.
 Here is one.

 Notice the marker says that probably not more than 12,000 Union troops were actively engaged in that battle.
 Yet there were 4,600 Confederate dead.
 What sort of military madness was going on there, we wondered?